jseidl/hass-magic_areas/docs/source/how-to/getting-started.md

 All options are available in the UI, and every setting includes a helpful description.

+!!! question "Struggling to understand how a setting works?"
-> 💬 Not sure what a setting means?
-Join us on [Discord](https://discord.gg/3yu2F7bSaT)—we’d love to help!
+    💬 Join us on [Discord](https://discord.gg/3yu2F7bSaT)—we’d love to help!

 ## 📥 Step 3: Include or Exclude Entities